efiator/spike-git-github/README.md

 spike-git-github
 ================

 Files guiding you through an initial use of git and GitHub.
+See the wiki for recommended instructions.